therishidesai/ColorTrackingOpenCV/README.md

 In the single object tracking file I was able to track any shapes that are the color green.
 This allowed me to track a green hand but I need help on how to find joints on hands and do actual gesture tracking.

 The multi object tracking is still a work in progress since it can track red and green but is very slow.

+Here is a link to a video of me testing the program: http://www.youtube.com/watch?v=J8TVTaDCUTM